ericbets/danby/README.md

 <script src="/api"></script>
 ```

-For example, to launch the webserver and serve up the files located in the website folder:
+For example, to launch the webserver and serve up the files located in the website folder with the grpc Greeter sample:

 ```shell
 cd website